Busso00/Computational_Intelligence/README.md

 ## Reinforcement Learning algorithm for Tic-Tac-Toe game (lab10.ipynb)

 # Project:
-# folder Quixo with various test case and a GUI in Tkinter
+Folder Quixo with various test case and a GUI in Tkinter

 Setup code Ubuntu:
 ```